nelasunitha/Fetch-Rewards-Assessment/README.md

     "miller": 5300
 }
 ```
-Used Postman API platform for building and using APIs.
+Used Postman API platform for building and using API's.

 Can download at https://www.postman.com/downloads/